viacoin/python-viacoinlib/README.md

-# python-bitcoinlib
+# python-viacoinlib

-This Python2/3 library provides an easy interface to the bitcoin data structures and protocol.
-The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Bitcoin works.
+This Python2/3 library provides an easy interface to the viacoin data structures and protocol.
+The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Viacoin works.

-"The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan
+"The Swiss Army Knife of the Viacoin protocol." - Wladimir J. van der Laan

 ## Requirements

     sudo apt-get install libssl-dev

-The RPC interface, bitcoin.rpc, is designed to work with Bitcoin Core v0.13.0 Older versions may work but there do exist some incompatibilities.
+The RPC interface, viacoin.rpc, is designed to work with Viacoin Core v0.13.0 Older versions may work but there do exist some incompatibilities.